Logo

 Wole Soyinka soon published in London a book of poetry, Poems from Prison.

-Wole Soyinka travelled to Paris to take the lead role as Patrice Lumumba, the murdered first Prime Minister of the Republic of the Congo, in the production of his Murderous Angels.
+Wole Soyinka travelled to Paris, France, to take the lead role as Patrice Lumumba, the murdered first Prime Minister of the Republic of the Congo, in Joan Littlewood's May 1971 production of Murderous Angels, Conor Cruise O'Brien's play about the Congo Crisis.

 Wole Soyinka was awarded an Honoris Causa doctorate by the University of Leeds in 1973.